Michelin96/ETL-project/README.md

 Create a new postgreSQL database.
 In the Tables Query Tool, run the code from the db_schema.sql file.
 This will create the table schema for the three tables that correspond to the data CSV files (see the ETL_ERD.jpeg for visual reference).
 Import the CSV's in to the tables in the following order: imdb_rts.csv, netflix_rts.csv, junction.csv.

-Datbase Queries
+### Datbase Queries

+Note: The primary key in each table is a composite of the three data columns for title, year, and runtime.

+The queries.sql file contains sample queries to run on the database.

-* Filter the rows with Netfilx ratings
+* Filter the rows in the Netflix ratings
 * Sort by highest Netflix or RT rating
 * Sort by hightest IMDB Rating
 * Filter/aggregate the top 10 genres by both ratings (which genres have the highest average in both rating scales )